 Quality #4 Be Aware

 A servant leader is aware of what’s happening within the family and is up-to-date with the current conditions.
-Having an all-around awareness of the needs of the family is required to be able to understand how to serve them best.
+Having an all-around awareness of the needs of the family is required to understand how to serve them best.